TheTypoMaster/gray.net.au/posts/2004/09/09/Emilys_6-week_checkup.rst

 .. title: Emily's 6-week checkup
 .. slug: Emilys_6-week_checkup
 .. date: 2004-09-09 06:32:00 UTC+10:00
-.. tags: blog, James
+.. tags: blog, parenting
-.. category:
+.. category: James
 .. link:

 Emily has been to the paediatrician for her 6 week checkup and